MonnierThomas/GASN_IMDb/README.md

-# Is there any correlation between the IMDb rating and movies' social structure?
+# Is there any correlation between IMDb ratings and movies' social structure?

 > Final project of the course "Graph Analysis and Social Networks" at Universidad Politécnica de Madrid.